×

 Start up the application, and you should be able to increment the count!

-Now that we have an idea of how to connect our React components to our Redux application, let's bring back the React-router and build a simple Todo Application using Redux
+Now that we have an idea of how to connect our React components to our Redux application, let's bring back the React-router and build a simple Todo Application using Redux, React and React-router.
+We will have our actions and reducers.
+Since our store is so small, we will place it in our index.js.

-create-react-app redux-react-todo && cd redux-react-todo npm install --save redux react-redux [email protected]
+create-react-app redux-react-todo && cd redux-react-todo npm install --save redux react-redux react-router-dom@next

 If you'd like to learn more about connecting Redux with the React Router, you can watch the screencast below.